AlmazXX/cv/README.md

 * Searching and testing application bugs;
 * Bug reporting and escalation of priority bugs;
 * Teaching and coaching new team members;
+* Making calls with customers to give tech consultation about Growave app;
 * Communication with members of all teams and monitoring of current bugs’ resolutions;
-* Conducting webinars on topics related to with of Growave app, Shopify and Shopify apps for Support and Q&A teams;
+* Conducting webinars on topics related to Growave app, Shopify and Shopify apps for Support and Q&A teams;
 _Technologies used:_ **MySQL**, **jQuery**, **JavaScript**, **HTML**, **CSS**, **REST API**

 _Skills used:_ **English**, **Jira**, **Trello**, **Chrome Developer Tools**, **Technical Support**, **Customer Support**